 6. Subscribe to docket alerts

-The webhook fires only for dockets you have a docket alert on.
-For each
+The webhook fires only for dockets you have a docket alert on, but

 Docket Alerts API,